Jhellsten/data-for-seo-api/README.md

 This package can be installed with your favorite package manager

-Yarn: `yarn add DFS-client-api NPM: `npm install data-for-seo-api
+Yarn: `yarn add data-for-seo-api`
+NPM: `npm install data-for-seo-api`

 ## Usage